+<value>(num)(&W)(&V)

+[0]

+1(&F)

-<value>^{(num)(&W)(&V)}</value> [0] DCD line shall always be on.
-1 ^(&F) DCD line shall be on only when data carrier signal is present.
-2 DCD line shall be on when one or more Internet services defined on the related serial channel are in state "Connecting" or "Up" as described below.
-For details on the various service states refer to AT^SISI, parameter <srvstate> or AT^SISO, parameter <srvstate>.</srvstate></srvstate> SOCKET, HTTP, SMTP, POP3: DCD shall be on when <srvstate>="Connnecting" or "Up"</srvstate> FTP: DCD shall be on when data channel is connected, i.e.
+DCD line shall always be on.

+DCD line shall be on only when data carrier signal is present.

+DCD line shall be on when one or more Internet services defined on the related serial channel are in state "Connecting" or "Up" as described below.
+For details on the various service states refer to AT^SISI, parameter <srvState> or AT^SISO, parameter <srvState>.

-FTP: DCD shall be on when data channel is connected, i.e. <srvState>="Up"
+- SOCKET, HTTP, SMTP, POP3: DCD shall be on when <srvState>="Connnecting" or "Up" - FTP: DCD shall be on when data channel is connected, i.e. <srvState>="Up"

-4.3 AT&D Set circuit Data Terminal Ready (DTR) function mode
+4.3 AT&D Set Data Terminal Ready (DTR) line mode

-The AT&D determines how the TA responds when circuit 108/2 (DTR) is changed from ON to OFF during data mode.
+AT&D determines how the ME responds if the DTR line is changed from ON to OFF state during data mode.